RIVarX/rivarjs/README.md

 # rivarjs
 Reactive Instance Variable for JavaScript based on rxjs

 `rivarjs` is a decentralized state management library that automates changes.
 It harmonizes concepts from the object-oriented programming (OOP) and functional reactive programming (FRP) paradigms.
-At its core, `rivarjs` introduces a datatype called `RIVar`, which stands for *Reactive Instance Variable*.<br><br>
+At its core, `rivarjs` introduces a datatype called `RIVar`, which stands for *Reactive Instance Variable*.
+This harmonizes *reactive variable* from FRP with *instance variable* (i.e., object's variable) from OOP.

-The term *Reactive* signifies that *assignments* initiate dependencies, ensuring continuous updates in response to changes.
-The term *Instance* implies the facilitation of *information hiding*, as assignments can be performed *externally*, such that subclasses assign variables of their parents, and composites assign variables of objects they contain.

-## How It Works

-Each variable in `rivarjs` is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
-Similarly, the assigned expressions for these variables are also implemented as observable streams.

-An observable stream of a variable is created from merging observable streams of assigned expressions.
-As a result, a variable has new values whenever any of the assigned expressions produces a new value.

-This design choice enables independent *assignments*, initiating dependencies for continuous updates, for shared variables within multiple contexts.

 ## The API

-The API consists of *lifting*.

 ### 1. Variables